rogpeppe/showdeps/README.md

 along with each package, the list of packages that depend on it.

-The `-why` flag can be used to explore just why a particular package has been included in the result - it will prune the results to only those packages which lie between the command-line-specified packages and the named package.
-This isn't much use unless you're doing it recursively or you don't print the `-from` results, so `-why` implies both `-a` and `-from`.
+The `-why` flag can be used to explore just why a particular package has been included in the result.
+By default, it shows a single dependency chain (a sequence of package names that import each other) from the listed packages to any package matched by the `=why` argument.
+If the -a flag is provided, it instead prints all packages that are part of any of those chains in `-from` style.

-Finally, the `-f` flag causes all the Go source files to be printed.
+Finally, the `-f` flag causes all the Go source file names to be printed.
 Since this is usually for whole-program greps or analysis, this also includes the source files in the packages specified on the command line.